 Other miscellaneous items: Laundry detergent, fabric softener, laundry basket or bag, renter’s insurance/health insurance, basic room cleaning supplies, umbrella, bike, bike lock, batteries, academic supplies and general first aid/health supplies.

-XL length twin-sized beds and mattresses, desks, drawers, chairs, small wastebasket, closet space, one-switch room lighting, bathroom plunger, shower curtain, communal vacuum cleaners, brooms, dust pans and bike rack.
+XL length twin-sized beds and mattresses, Furniture in each room (Typically chairs, desks, and drawers), closet space, bathroom plunger, shower curtains, communal rental items: Vacuum cleaners, brooms, dustpans, seasonal bike rentals, bike racks, etc.